Associate Professor of English &

 From 2011 to 2013, Dr Mardock serves as the Joseph Crowley distinguished professor of the humanities, giving public lectures on such topics as Renaissance comedian Will Kemp's 130-mile morris dancing stunt and predestination in A Midsummer Night's Dream.

 He has published articles on Dickens's debt to Shakespeare in the representation of Jews, on Ben Jonson's curious affinity for male cross-dressing, on populist poet John Taylor's politics and religion, and on what King James and bubonic plague have to do with Measure for Measure.
 His book Our Scene is London (2008) examines Jonson’s representation of urban space as an element in his strategy of self-definition.
-Dr Mardock is at work on an edition of Henry V, a collection of essays on Protestantism and theater, and a book-length study of Calvin’s influence on early modern drama.
+His edition of Henry V (2014) appears in print from Broadview Press and online at the Internet Shakespeare Editions (http://internetshakespeare.uvic.ca/ Library/Texts/H5/).
+Dr. Mardock has recently co-edited a collection of essays on drama and religion in post-Reformation England, and is at work on a book-length study of Calvin’s influence on early modern drama.